jaredly/j3/Roadmap.md

+# What I need for the new version control world:

+- the `PersistedState` that I'm passing around, should be much pared down
+  - just an EditedDocument
+  - and a DocSession
+  ... right?

+do paths ... need to have a doc attached? what about, the abilitiy to have multiple docs open at once?
+Is that something I want to be thinking about? hm but then DocSession ... would be duplicated,right yaeh its fine

+hrm so what does /store/ actually look like n stuff

+do I need a different store
+for the toplevel?

+ok maybe first step is:
+- [ ] make the toplevel and pickDocument not use the store
+- [ ] construct the store anew for each document, async w/ data fetched
+- [ ] then change PersistedState to be what I want.

+##

 - [x] pickDocumenet isn't cleaned up somehow

 - [ ] it looks like ...
 DocSessions arent being persisted? but they're ... trying to be loaded?